hashdist/hashdist/doc/source/build_spec.rst

 A build artifact contains the result of a build; usually as a prefix-style directory containing one library/program only, i.e., typical subdirectories are ``bin``, ``include``, ``lib`` and so on.
-The build artifact should ideally be in a relocateable form that can be moved around or packed and distributed to another computer (see :doc:`building`), although Hashdist does not enforce this.
+The build artifact should ideally be in a relocatable form that can be moved around or packed and distributed to another computer (see :doc:`building`), although Hashdist does not enforce this.